-Alia's father Azamat Abduraimov is an international soccer star and a Champion of 1994 Asian Games.
-Alia's paternal grandfather Berador is the best Uzbek Goal Scorer of the 20th century, also considered the greatest football player in the history of Uzbek football.
+Alia's father Azamat Abduraimov is an international soccer star and a Champion of 1994 Asian Games in Hiroshima, where his score against South Korea was lauded the Best Goal in the history of Uzbek football, famously called the “Golden Goal.”
+Alia's paternal grandfather Berador is named the Best Uzbek Goal Scorer of the 20th century, also considered the greatest football player in Uzbek history.
 Born into a dynasty of elite athletes, Alia herself played junior tennis competitively and now is a vocal fitness aficionado.

-Alia started her career in 2006 as a Sports Columnist in Otechestvenny Futbol magazine and a Social contributor for the Russian national newspaper, Uchitelskaya Gazeta.
-Alia'd achieved an impressive journalistic career for her very young age only to realize that her true love and her true talent lay in dramatic writing and visual storytelling.
+Alia started her career in 2006 as a Sports Columnist in Otechestvenny Futbol magazine and a reporter for the Russian national newspaper, Uchitelskaya Gazeta.
+Alia's achieved an impressive journalistic career for her very young age only to realize that her true love and her true talent lay in dramatic writing and visual storytelling.

-In 2018 Alia got married to the No. 1 American Backgammon player and a former Goldman Sachs VP, Victor Ashkenazi.
-Since then Alia uses her marital last name as a Writer-Director and her middle name Azamat in Script Supervisor credits.
+In 2018 Alia married the No. 1 American Backgammon player and Grandmaster Victor Ashkenazi.
+Since then Alia uses her marital last name as a Writer and Director and her middle name Azamat in Script Supervisor credits.